 1 Remove bolts securing backrest to fork carriage.
-Lift backrest straight up and remove it from carriage.
+Disassemble the backrest from the carriage.

 (3) Carriage

 1 With the mast vertical, raise the carriage high enough to place blocks under the load forks.
 This is done to create slack in the load chains when the carriage is lowered.
 Lower the carriage all the way down to the floor.
 Make sure the carriage is level, this will prevent any binding when the mast is raised.